 As you decide whether or not to do the work yourself, begin by reviewing the categories of the measures shown on these pages.
-Measures are divided into those which you are most likely to be able to do on your own, those which Factors such as the age of the building can play a significant role in the ease or difficulty of applying certain measures.

-likely require assistance depending upon their specific application, and those which require a professional.
+Measures are divided into those which you are most likely to be able to do on your own, those which likely require assistance depending upon their specific application, and those which require a professional.
 Remember that hiring a professional for design, installation, or both is always an option for any measure.